 Without Rote Learning, a student wouldn’t be able to learn to speak or make calculations.
 Memorization of phonics in reading, multiplication tables or even the periodic table in chemistry are all examples of the essential use of rote learning.

 As for other daily uses of rote learning?
 Memorizing an address or phone number on the go is an everyday challenge we might face.
 Other examples include plays or speeches which require the memorization of such material.

 In a nutshell, what is the most successful way of learning?
-Though rote learning has a few benefits, critical thinking is beyond a doubt the most instrumental tool for the development and successful integration of an individual in society.
+Though rote learning has a few benefits, critical thinking is beyond a doubt, the most instrumental tool for the development and successful integration of an individual in society.
 The key to success is a harmonious balance between the two, resorting to rote learning only in cases of essential memorization while reaping the unlimited potential critical thinking has to offer.